Leadership

 Ikhlaq is a fundraising and marketing specialist who has raised millions of pounds for good causes – he is passionate about helping philanthropists connect with their aspirations for a better world through social investment and philanthropy.

-Ikhlaq was included in the list of the 25 most outstanding fundraisers by Fundraising Magazine in 2018 and he was awarded a fellowship by the Chartered Institute of Fundraising in recognition of his services to the fundraising community in 2019.
-Ikhlaq also teaches at The Business School (formerly Cass Business School), City University, University of London and currently he is pursuing a PhD in Marketing and Business Strategy at University of Hull.
+Ikhlaq was included in the list of the 25 most outstanding fundraisers by Fundraising Magazine in 2018 and was awarded a fellowship by the Chartered Institute of Fundraising in 2019 to recognise his services to the fundraising community.

 Rayla Javaid